top of page

 PRODUCTION DATES:

-Please complete the form in the link below by 6/7/23 for an opportunity to be invited to audition in person.
-The Bass/Valle Casting team will be reviewing all digital submissions.
+Please, fill out the form below by 12/03/25, for an opportunity to be invited to submit a video audition.
+The Bass/Valle Casting team will review all self-submissions.

 NOTES: